ClondonoM/react-budget-control-app/README.md

 ## react-css-budget-control-app

 Budget Control App allows you to record your spends and control your budget.
-It was created with react and css
+Data is stored locally .It was created with react and css

 ## Getting Started with Vite React App